Negotiating lowball offers

 Occasionally you’ll ace your interviews and still get a lowball job offer, with a salary that’s just too low—way below your minimum acceptable salary.
 Maybe they simply can’t afford you, or maybe their pay range for this particular job is so wide that they don’t know where to slot you in.

 So what can you do to reset the salary negotiation?
-Here’s a tactic you can use when negotiating a lowball salary offer.
+Here’s are two tactics you can use when negotiating a lowball salary offer.
+Make sure to read to the end so you can identify your situation and which approach is best for you.

 Learn more What's next once you respond to your lowball job offer?